mobilecoinfoundation/mobilecoin/slam/README.md

 * `insecure-mc://localhost:3223` if running outside Docker, with the port matching the local ports corresponding to the consensus nodes.
 * `insecure-mc://<container_name>:3223` if running inside Docker, making sure that the ports are published on the docker container

-# Monitoring the network's performance

-Currently, Grafana is the best way to view the network's performance.